professorjosedeassis/html5css3/README.md

     </a>
 </p>

-# Tutorial HTML5 e CSS3 - One page site
+# Site One Page
-Aprenda HTML5, CSS3 e técnicas de SEO de forma simples, prática e objetiva desenvolvendo passo a passo do zero até a hospedagem um site one page moderno e responsivo.
+Desenvolva passo a passo do "zero" até a hospedagem um site one page moderno e responsivo usando apenas HTML5, CSS3.

 Este repositório também hospeda o projeto final: